USB Circuit Diagrams

 USB LED Lamp Circuit Design

-Although the cables will have the same number of pins, they will be mechanically different.
-Many USB versions have been released.
-The initial USB 1.0 and 1.1 versions had a transfer rate of 12 Mbps.
-The data rate of USB 2.0 is 480 Mbps.
-The data rate of USB 3.0 is projected to be 4.8 Gbps.
+It’s worth noting that even though USB cables may have the same number of pins, their physical designs can differ.
+Over the years, several USB versions have been introduced.
+The initial USB 1.0 and 1.1 versions had a data transfer rate of 12 Mbps.
+USB 2.0, on the other hand, offers a significantly higher data rate of 480 Mbps.
+USB 3.0 is capable of achieving a projected data rate of 4.8 Gbps.

 Do you know anything about the 3X3X3 LED Cube Circuit?